NETWAYS/ansible-collection-elasticstack/roles/management/docs/usage.md

-# 1 Create an Ansible-Vault for the Elasticsearch_Password as such:
+# 1 Create elastic vault, create users-secretrs-vault, adapt variables

 a)
 - first create a vault with new Elastic management password, to unlock the vault: